nearform/the-micro-frontends-workshop/slides.md

 ### Adding an extra layer of indirection to the entire app

 We need `index.js` to be the app's entry point but inside of it we need to import another file, `bootstrap.js` (named this way by convention) that renders the entire app.
 This file contains what `index.js` would normally contain in a React app including `createRoot()` method.
 To allow Module Federation we need to import it dynamically using `import()` inside of `index.js`.
+This extra layer is needed for Webpack to load all of the imports necessary to render the remote app (failure to provide it will result in an error saying something like `Shared module is not available for eager consumption`).

 ```js
 //src/bootstrap.js